how to propagate swiss cheese plant (3 ways)

 I like to cut in a few different places, with each stem cutting centered on the nodes.

-The three different methods that I tried are soil propagation, water propagation, and sphagnum moss propagation.
+The three different methods that I tried were soil propagation, water propagation, and sphagnum moss propagation.
 These are the steps I followed for each:

-2. place the nodes comfortably in its propagation medium, ensuring that that area is moist
+- place at least one node comfortably in its propagation medium, ensuring that that area is moist

 You will generally see root growth before a new leaf pops out.
 The root growth is prioritized as it allows the small monstera cutting to absorb nutrients and water, which are needed to grow a new leaf.

-I prefer this method over the others because it makes swiss cheese plant propagation a breeze.
-I first snuggled my cuttings in peat moss that had previously soaked in filtered water.
+I prefer this method over the others because it makes Swiss cheese plant propagation a breeze.
+I first snuggled my Swiss cheese plant cuttings in peat moss that had previously soaked in filtered water.

 I put the damp peat moss and cuttings inside a recycled plastic food container to help maintain humidity.
 I propped the lid up slightly so that fresh air could move through the container and prevent things from getting dank (and to avoid premature root rot).